-Three beautiful Giraffes walk in the desert shows the front and back giraffes in almost identical positions.
+Three beautiful Giraffes walking in the desert show the front and back giraffes in almost identical positions.
 The middle giraffe has its’ tail flicked up.
 You see, in this black and white fine art photograph, the giraffes contrast perfectly against the light grass and sky.
 Making their dark figures appear as the obvious focal point.
 The wispy light clouds linearly spread through the sky.
 Therefore, adding an overall softness to the photograph.
 Overall, the Giraffes Walk In The Desert is a complementary and harmonious photograph.

 A few interesting facts about the worlds tallest mammal:

 - Although they have a much longer neck than humans.
 Indeed giraffes share the same amount of vertebra in their necks as we do.